nishuileabhain/poker/readme.md

 ## Testing

+The testing information and results for this project are documented in [testing.md](readme/testing/testing.md)

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)